 The world of academia was not working particularly well even before the funding cuts.
 The fact that we decided to enmesh our health and medical research apparatus within a system where certain people are basically impossible to fire, which is runs on the backs of people in their 20s working 80+ hour weeks for stipends barely above the poverty line, which is funded based on grants allocated via a complex system requiring immense time and effort to apply for probably wasn't a fantastic idea.

-When funding is cut to this extent, there aren't any 'emergency measures' we can take to help us through these difficult times.
+When funding is cut to the extent that this administration is cutting it, there aren't any 'emergency measures' we can take to help us through these difficult times.
 We were already taking all of them.
 The head of my institute famously gets up at 4:30AM every day and reads papers until 6:30.
 He works all day and goes to bed at 11:00PM.
 He did this all before the funding cuts, and my boss works similar hours.

-One time I stayed up until 2:00AM on a Sunday and sent an email with my data, and the statement that while I should show up for the 8:30AM meeting, I wouldn't be able to make the 8:00AM because I was just getting to sleep.
+One time I stayed up until 2:00AM on a Sunday because I was working on a project for my lab.
+This is not at all an unusual or unique experience in the research world.
+At 2:00AM, I sent an email to my professor with my data, as well as the statement that while I would show up for the 8:30AM meeting, I would not be able to make the impromptu meeting with one of the PhD students scheduled at 8:00AM, because I was just getting to sleep.
 That morning, my boss said he saw the email and asked 'how much sleep do you guys need?'
 He wasn't upset, but he also wasn't joking.
-He would have been able to get by on 4 hours, I know he often does.
+He would have been able to get by on 4 hours for a short period of time, I know he often does.
 We do this willingly because that is just how science works, but we are already all working at our limits.
 We have no more energy to give.

 Let's say a professor used to expect 10% of their grants to get funded, and now expect 1% of their grants to get funded.